Kishen Pattnaik: Early life

 Kishen Pattnaik was born in Kalahandi State, located in the forest-covered region of Kashipur.
 Currently, it is Kasipur Block of Rayagada Dist.
 As a child, he attended a school named Tati Ghera, where his father worked as a teacher.
 After moving to his maternal uncle's house in Bhawanipatna, he enrolled in classes in 1946 in Rajendra College, Bolangir.
-He then received his Bachelors and Master of Arts at the University in Nagpur.
+He then received his bachelor's degree and Master of Arts at the university in Nagpur.
 In 1951, he returned to Bhawanipatna and began teaching at the Braja Mohan High School.

-Social Work
+Social work

 After numerous deaths due to starvation were reported in the Kalahandi district, Pattnaik and activist Kapil Narayan Tiwari filed a public interest litigation against the State of Odisha.

-Political Activism and Election
+Political activism and election

 In 1962, 27-year-old Kishen Pattnaik became one of the youngest candidates elected from the Sambalpur parliamentary constituency.

 In 1995, along with leaders like Jugal Kishore Roybir, Bhai Vaidya and emerging youths like Sunil, Adv.
 Joshy Jacob, Kishen Pattnaik co-founded Samajwadi Jana Parishad.